MicrosoftDocs/appcenter-docs/docs/auth/getting-started.md

 ![Select display name under user flow](./images/user-flow-user-attributes.png)
 6. Follow the documentation to [push to user](https://docs.microsoft.com/appcenter/push/push-to-user#sending-notifications-to-users).

-This ensures that when you are searching for a user in the Push wizard by the user's first name, last name, or email address, the display name is presented.
-Else, it will show up as "unknown".
+This ensures that when you are searching for a user in the Push wizard by the user's first name, last name, or email address, the display name is presented; otherwise it will show up as "unknown".